-Croatia: RWE management role in TPP Plomin21.
-April 2015. / SEE Energy News
+Croatia: RWE management role in TPP Plomin, SEE Energy News

 The Thermal Power Plant Plomin consists of two blocks, with the capacities of 115 and 210 megawatts.
 The Block 1 was built in 1969, whereas the block 2 was built in 2000.
 The owners of the thermal power plant are the German RWE Power and the Electric Power Industry of Croatia (HEP), with 50 percent shares.
 HEP Generation and the TPP Plomin have concluded a multi-annual contract on managing and maintaining the Block B. The contract is envisaged to last until 2020.